unterberg-dev/react-classmate/README.md

 ## Features

 - dynamic classnames
+- CSS objects
 - tiny, dev dependency
 - works with any utility-first CSS library (UnoCSS, Tailwind, etc.)
-- typscript
-- SSR-ready
-- CSS objects
+- SSR compatible
 - nest components (experimental)

 ## Do you need `react-dynamic-classnames`?

 No, absolutely not, this is just a tool I use to keep my code clean and maintainable.
 Maybe you like it.
-Contributions are also welcome.
+Contributions are welcome.
+There is just one goal:

 ## Upcoming features

-- It should look and work like styled-components:
+- It should syntactically look like styled-components, especially for prettier formatting
+  - preserve functionality as is (autocompletion, generic types, etc.)

 ```tsx
 /** NOT WORKING! */